The-Balance-FFXIV/balance-static/content/jobs/tanks/dark-knight/leveling.md

 Dark Knight starts at level 30, but you can still get synced down below this for some duties.
 At very low levels, your priority is:

-* Single-target combo (Hard Slash->Syphon Strike) on single targets.
+* Single-target combo (Hard Slash -> Syphon Strike) on single targets.
 * Unleash on 2+ targets.

 #### Level 26